How to avoid Crowds at the 5 Most Beautiful Lakes in Banff National Park

 How to avoid crowds at the Waterfowl Lakes: CAMP AT THE LAKE!

 As there is limited parking space at the Waterfowl Lakes right off the Icefields Parkway, you will rarely find yourself alone amidst this breathtaking scenery.
 If you want to truly take in the beauty of the lakes, we recommend camping at the Waterfowl Lakes Campground to the south end of the Upper Waterfowl Lake.
 This campground offers a truly authentic camping experience amidst pure nature, offering outstanding hiking trails and opportunities to see wildlife.
 Above all, you will have one of the most beautiful lakes in Banff National Park right at your fingertips.
-This campsite welcomes travelers at a first-come, first-serve basis at one of its 116 campsites with picnic tables and fireboxes.
+This campsite welcomes travelers on a first-come, first-serve basis at one of its 116 campsites with picnic tables and fireboxes.

-We stayed one night at the Waterfowl Lakes Campground, and had breakfast at the lake in the morning.
+We stayed one night at the Waterfowl Lakes Campground and had breakfast at the lake in the morning.
 The serenity of the lake was a great way to start our day!

 Have fun on your trip to the Canadian Rockies!
 We hope that this article has inspired you to visit each of the 5 most beautiful lakes in Banff National Park.